The Best RV Composting Toilets

 Do Composting Toilets Need Water?

-Composting toilets do not require water at all, and this makes them perfect for RVs.
-These units make use of the natural process of evaporation and decomposition in order to get rid of human waste and recycle.
-The waste that gets dumped in these units is over 90% water, and it evaporates and goes back to the atmosphere through its vent system.
+RV composting toilets do not require water at all, and this makes them perfect for RVs.
+They make use of the natural process of evaporation and decomposition in order to get rid of human waste and recycle.
+The waste that gets dumped in them is over 90% water, and it evaporates and goes back to the atmosphere through its vent system.